 If I were a hotel, I would be posting interesting stories of Pokémon captures in or near my hotel.
 I’d be treating players as potential guests.
 For all of hospitality, I would sure be doing lots of mobile search optimization for PokéStops and lures near transportation hubs like airports, bus depots, and train stations.

 There is not enough search data yet to do a thorough analysis, but I’d keep watching the numbers and finding opportunities as they become apparent.

-For all of this Augmented Reality and Location Based Games, I would be conceptually treating the virtual animations as actual attractions.
+For all of these Augmented Reality and Location-Based Games, I would be conceptually treating the virtual animations as actual attractions.
 If you have a Museum next to your hotel – how do utilize that in your SEO campaign?